jship/CpperoMQ/README.md

 Now we can send `DepartmentUpdate` objects directly on `Sockets`.

-To see zguide examples implemented with CpperoMQ as well as some additional examples, see the [CpperoMQ-examples][9] repository.
+**To see zguide examples implemented with CpperoMQ as well as some additional examples, see the [CpperoMQ-examples][9] repository.**

-**Disclaimer:** None of the above code checked for errors.
+**Disclaimer:** Most of the above code did not check for errors.
 Real code should check the boolean result of each relevant library function.
 CpperoMQ can throw a CpperoMQ::Error exception, so that should be caught too.

 ## Drawbacks
 CpperoMQ currently does not implement the following: